ProdatoAnalytics/jrs-rest-java-client/README.md

 </jboss-deployment-structure>
 ```

-# Maven dependency to add jasperserver-rest-client to your app:
+# Maven dependency to add jasperserver-rest-client to your application:
 ```xml
     <dependencies>
         <dependency>